Rhobota/svs/README.md

 - 🤔 What is SVS?
   - Semantic search via deep-learning vector embeddings.
   - A stupid-simple library for storing and retrieving your documents.
-  - Currently support OpenAI and Ollama.
+  - Currently supports OpenAI and Ollama.

 - 💩 Why is it _stupid_?
   - Because it just uses [SQLite](https://www.sqlite.org/) and [NumPy](https://numpy.org/).
 Nothing fancy.